 Researchers who studied adults with persistent stuttering found that these individuals had anatomical irregularities in the areas of the brain that control language and speech.
 Neurology (July 24, 2001).

-When speaking with the health plan representative, it may be helpful to provide the diagnostic code for stuttering [PDF] and the treatment codes for stuttering: 92521 for speech fluency evaluation, 92507 for individual speech treatment, and 92508 for group speech treatment.
+When speaking with the health plan representative, it may be helpful to provide the diagnosis [PDF] and procedure codes for stuttering: 92521 for speech fluency evaluation, 92507 for individual speech treatment, and 92508 for group speech treatment.

 Be sure to record the name of the health plan representative with whom you talked and ask for confirmation of coverage in writing.
 Specifics of coverage (e.g., any limit on the number of sessions, co-payments, deductible amounts) should also be provided in writing.
 The health plan should provide this written notification within 30 to 60 days.

 Keep copies of all correspondence and detailed records of all verbal communication.